SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Yes, Twilight?"

 "Can you sleep in my bed?
-I don't want to be alone..."
+I don't want to be alone…"

 "Yes!"
 Pinkie slides under the covers, laying beside me.